potahtml/namespace-jsx-project/readme.md

 ## Usage

-To use this project, simply check the commit list for this file https://github.com/potahtml/namespace-jsx-project/blob/master/jsx/readme.md .
+To use this project, simply use `jsx/data.json` or check the commit list for this file https://github.com/potahtml/namespace-jsx-project/blob/master/jsx/readme.md .
 Over time, I will be commiting "updates" that show the diffs whenever a framework's `namespace JSX` changes.
 At least, that's the